-NOTE 11: FINANCIAL INSTRUMENTS WITH OFF-BALANCE SHEET RISK
+NOTE 11: FINANCIAL INSTRUMENTS WITH OFF BALANCE SHEET RISK

-The Credit Union is a party to financial instruments with off-balance-sheet risk in the normal course of business to meet the financing needs of its members and to reduce its own exposure to fluctuations in interest rates.
+The Credit Union is a party to financial instruments with off balance sheet risk in the normal course of business to meet the financing needs of its members and to reduce its own exposure to fluctuations in interest rates.
 These financial instruments are commitments to extend credit.
 Those instruments involve, to varying degrees, elements of credit and interest rate risk in excess of the amount recognized in the statement of financial condition.
 The contract amounts of those instruments reflect the extent of involvement the Credit Union has in particular classes of financial instruments.

 The Credit Union's exposure to credit loss, in the event of nonperformance by the other party to the financial instrument for commitments to extend credit, is represented by the contractual amount of those instruments.
-The Credit Union uses the same credit policies in making commitments as it does for on-balance-sheet instruments.
+The Credit Union uses the same credit policies in making commitments as it does for on balance sheet instruments.

-The Credit Union had outstanding commitments for approved unused lines of credit approximating \$316,628,000 and \$307,112,000 at December 31, 2021 and 2020, respectively.
+The Credit Union had outstanding commitments for approved unused lines of credit approximating \$363,418,000 and \$316,628,000 at December 31, 2022 and 2021, respectively.
+The Credit Union also had letters of credit totaling approximately \$3,832,000 and \$3,470,000 at December 31, 2022 and 2021, respectively.
+All secured by shares or securities in 2022 and shares only in 2021.